 The Jewish Community Council of Victoria is the roof body of Victorian Jewry, Australia’s largest Jewish community.
-With sixty major communal organisations as its affiliates, the JCCV represents the mosaic of religious, political, cultural, welfare, educational, religious and social associations operating in Victoria.
+With nearly sixty major communal organisations as its affiliates, the JCCV represents the mosaic of religious, political, cultural, welfare, educational, religious and social associations operating in Victoria.

 The Victorian and Federal Governments, their agencies, the media and ethnic and religious groups have long recognised the JCCV as the representative body of the Victorian Jewish community, speaking on its behalf on all matters affecting its status, welfare and interests.
 As such, the JCCV provides leadership and a voice for Victorian Jewry’s 60,000 members to the wider Victorian community.

 Through consultation, advocacy and working with government, other faith and ethnic communities, the media, service providers and the general public, the JCCV seeks to achieve the following goals:

 - A better society by promoting understanding and cooperation between all faiths

 - Facilitation of harmony and positive relationships between the various elements of the Victorian Jewish community and between our community and the larger community

 - A positive perception of Jews in Victorian society

 - Greater understanding of and respect for the Jewish way of life

 - A safer local Jewish community